platformio/platformio-docs/core/migration.rst

   Project compatibility between major PlatformIO Core releases is our main task and part of PlatformIO's decentralized architecture.

-  We highly recommend to use the latest PlatformIO Core.
+  We highly recommend using the latest PlatformIO Core.
   See :ref:`cmd_upgrade` command.

 Please read :ref:`PlatformIO 6.0 Release Notes <release_notes_6>` before.